RunestoneInteractive/pythonds/_sources/Graphs/StronglyConnectedComponents.rst

 We can now describe the algorithm to compute the strongly connected components for a graph.

 #.
-Call ``dfs`` for the graph :math:`G` to compute the finish times
+Call ``dfs`` for the graph :math:`G` to compute the closing times
    for each vertex.

 #.
 Compute :math:`G^T`.

 #.
 Call ``dfs`` for the graph :math:`G^T` but in the main loop of DFS
-   explore each vertex in decreasing order of finish time.
+   explore each vertex in decreasing order of closing time.

 #.
 Each tree in the forest computed in step 3 is a strongly connected
    component.
 Output the vertex ids for each vertex in each tree in the